kenjis/ci4-viewi-demo/README.md

 `cd app/ViewiApp/js/`

-Install, if you are running for the first time:
+Install NPM packages, if you are running for the first time:

 `npm install`